 |Graphics Cores||7 / 8||16 / 32|

 The M1X looks to have serious firepower when it comes to graphics power, with 16 and 32 graphics core variants rumoured.
-The M1 has a maximum of 8 GPU cores, yet still flaunted an impressive graphics performance on the MacBook Air.
+The M1 has a maximum of 8 GPU cores, yet still flaunts an impressive graphics performance with the MacBook Air.

-While we can’t be sure whether these specs are accurate right now, it does seem like the M1X will become one of the most powerful mobile processors when it launches, while also featuring the graphical grunt to compete with high-end discrete mobile GPUs from AMD and Nvidia.
+While we can’t be sure whether these specs or benchmark results are accurate right now, it does seem like the M1X will become one of the most powerful mobile processors when it launches, while also featuring the graphical grunt to compete with high-end discrete mobile GPUs from AMD and Nvidia.

 For more news and rumours about the Apple M1X chip, make sure to keep this page bookmarked and keep an eye on Trusted Reviews.